 Creating a sample dataset#

-When starting a new project, users might have trouble finding or using datasets relevant to your company.
+When starting a new project, users might struggle to find or use datasets relevant to your company.
 To overcome these difficulties, Dataiku introduced a new plugin component, Sample Dataset, in version 14.
-This component allows you to provide datasets that can be used to start a project quickly.
+This component lets you provide datasets to quickly start a project.

-Once a sample dataset has been created, every user can find it easily either on an empty flow by clicking the “Browse sample data” (Fig. 1) or in the flow view when clicking the +Dataset button and choosing the sample option in the flow (Fig. 2).
+Once a sample dataset has been created, every user can find it easily either on an empty flow by clicking the “Browse sample data” (Fig. 1) or in the flow view when clicking the +Add item button and choosing the sample option in the flow (Fig. 2).

 Figure 1: Browse sample dataset.#